 • Creating a sustainable financial future for the nonprofit Hugh Torance House and Store Inc. (HTHS), adjacent to Cedar Grove.

-Recognizing the obstacles for nonprofits to achieve sustainability as 100% volunteer-lead organizations while also continuing to grow and reach new audiences prompted taking the HEARTS mission to the next level by creating the HEARTS Collaborative, Inc., a new 501(c)3 nonprofit organization.
+Recognizing the obstacles nonprofits face in achieving sustainability as 100% volunteer-led organizations while continuing to grow and reach new audiences prompted the HEARTS mission to take the next step by creating the HEARTS Collaborative, Inc., a new 501(c) (3) nonprofit organization.
 Designed to connect and foster collaboration to preserve and share our region’s history, HEARTS sparks community engagement and facilitates sustainable operations with its unique approach.

-Become a HEARTS Circle Member to help us fulfill our mission!
+Become a HEARTS Circle Member today and help us fulfill our mission!